YouTube suspends Donald Trump account, joining Twitter, Facebook | DW | 13.01.2021

 "In light of concerns about the ongoing potential for violence, we removed new content uploaded to Donald J. Trump's channel for violating our policies," YouTube said in a statement.

-YouTube also said it will be "indefinitely disabling comments" on Trump's channel because of safety concerns
+YouTube also said it would be "indefinitely disabling comments" on Trump's channel because of safety concerns.

-Twitter went a step further by deleting the billionaire's profile, depriving him of his favorite platform.
+Twitter went a step further by deleting the billionaire's profile.
+Twitter had long been Trump's preferred way to make his thoughts, policy statements and even personnel decisions public.

 The San Francisco-based tech giant also deleted 70,000 accounts that appeared to have links to the QAnon conspiracy theory.

-Its followers believe that President Trump is waging a secret war against elite Satan-worshipping paedophiles in government, business and the media.
+Its followers believe that Trump is waging a secret war against elite Satan-worshipping pedophiles in government, business and the media.

 There is no evidence for any of this.